 Almost certainly not.
-While we can’t say that Google’s gotten better, we do know that Hummingbird — if it has indeed been used for the past month — hasn’t sparked any wave of consumers complaining that Google’s results suddenly got bad.
+While we can’t say that Google’s gotten better, we do know that google hummingbird algorithm — if it has indeed been used for the past month — hasn’t sparked any wave of consumers complaining that Google’s results suddenly got bad.
 People complain when things get worse; they generally don’t notice when things improve.

 Does this mean SEO is dead?

 No, SEO is not yet again dead.
 In fact, Google’s saying there’s nothing new or different SEOs or publishers need to worry about.
 Guidance remains the same, it says: have original, high-quality content.
-Signals that have been important in the past remain important; Hummingbird just allows Google to process them in new and hopefully better ways.
+Signals that have been important in the past remain important; google hummingbird algorithm just allows Google to process them in new and hopefully better ways.